RafaelAPB/SoKSPBlockchainInterop/README.md

 These files are instrumental for professionals, researchers, and enthusiasts in the blockchain security domain, offering a blend of practical data and academic insights to foster a deeper understanding of blockchain vulnerabilities and advancements.

 ## papers
 Here, we have a list of work done in the area of interoperability security and interoperability privacy.
+Please add your paper to this list via a pull request.

 | Ref | Year | Security Approaches | Privacy Approaches |
 |---|:---:|:---:|:---:|